 What do you want, darling?
 Don’t choose some unrealistic goal based on some arbitrary outside expectation.
 Figure out how you want to feel and create a goal focused on that feeling.
 Listen to the soft voice of your heart for the answers, because your heart knows what you really desire.
 Don’t hesitate to dive into mediation or prayer.
 And don’t underestimate the value of working things out on paper.

 Every day is an opportunity to begin fresh.
 You can adjust your focus, change your words of the year, get back on path and rededicate yourself to your desires any day.
-Give yourself permission.
+Give yourself permission to be a beginner again.

 Though rigidity isn’t a way to move forward with a lasting change, it’s hard to go in any direction without a plan.
 This doesn’t have to be a detailed plan, but at least create a general plan based on how you want to feel and the vision of where you want to go.
-(Clearing Soul Clutter begins Oct.
-12th and can help)
+(Clearing Soul Clutter walks you through creating a vision and a plan.)

 Like choosing a date for a wedding, mark a date on your calendar that will signal the First Day of your new plan to begin.
-Like the first day of fall or the first day of school, choosing a date comforts your mind and gives you a target for giving your intention legs.
+Like the first day of summer or your first workday after a holiday.
+Choosing a date comforts your mind and gives you a target for giving your intention legs.
 Mark it on your calendar.
-Share this date with friends or family members.
-Tweet it.
-Blog it.
-Sing it to the world.

 Don’t underestimate how supportive nourishing routines can be.
 While they may seem restrictive, routines are actually about freedom.
 Routines help you manage your energy effectively so that you can channel it towards your real desires and purpose.
 Routines fuel your day and nourish your spirit.
 What structure do you need to put into place to support your goal or desire?